Banana Split Kit

 - A whiteboard or poster board

-Tell the children they will use a kit to create a banana split as they add sounds to the -it ending to make words such as kit, bit, split, and sit.
+The children will use a kit to create a banana split as they add sounds to the -it ending to make words such as kit, bit, split, and sit.

 Make a banana split

-- Before the activity, cut out the Banana Split Kit graphics (see below) and place them in a "kit" container at the front of the room.
+- Cut out the Banana Split Kit graphics and place them in a "kit" container at the front of the room.

-- Display the graphic of the completed banana split (see below) somewhere near the kit for the children to reference throughout the activity.
+- Pre-assemble one completed banana split kit and display it somewhere near the kit for the children to reference throughout the activity.

-- Tell the children that they will be building their own banana split by taping each of the ingredients from the banana split kit (see below) on the whiteboard (or a posterboard).
+- Tell the children that they will be building their own banana split by taping each of the ingredients from the banana split kit on the whiteboard (or a posterboard).

 - Read the Banana Split Kit Recipe with the children and have them place the individual pieces on the board according to the directions.